Dry Season Safari Advantages

 Concentrated Wildlife and Easy Spotting

 During the dry season, water becomes a scarce and precious resource.
 This forces animals to congregate around the few remaining water sources, such as rivers, lakes, and waterholes.
 This concentration of wildlife makes for incredible and reliable game viewing.
 The sparse vegetation also means that you can see for longer distances and spot animals more easily.
-Our safari advisors can help you choose the best destinations for a dry season safari.
+Our safari operators can help you choose the best destinations for a dry season safari.

 Pleasant Weather and Ideal Conditions